Working with children in the charity sector and overseas aid organisations

 Scenario 2

-A charity shop worker has responsibility for training and supervising a 17-year-old two days a week.
+A charity shop worker has responsibility for training and supervising a 17-year-old 2 days a week.
 The law says that the activities she is undertaking are not regulated activity with children because the individual is aged 17 and is in work.

-Fundraising events
+Fundraising Events

-As an activity itself, fundraising for a charity generally does not make an individual eligible for a Standard, Enhanced, or Enhanced with Barred List(s) DBS check unless the criteria within sections 1 to 4 of Annexe A are met and someone else is making a suitability decision about the fundraiser.
-In this case, fundraisers would be in regulated activity with children and would therefore be eligible for an Enhanced DBS check in the child workforce, with a check of the Children’s Barred List.
+As an activity itself, fundraising for a charity generally does not make an individual eligible for a Standard or Enhanced DBS check unless the criteria within sections 1, 2, 3, or 4 of Annexe A are met and someone else is making a suitability decision about the fundraiser.
+In this case, fundraisers would be in regulated activity with children and so eligible for an Enhanced DBS check in the child workforce including a Children’s Barred List check.
 If they met the relevant criteria of sections 2, 3 or 4 but were carrying out the role less frequently, they would not be in regulated activity, but would still be eligible for an Enhanced DBS check, just without a Children’s Barred List check.

-Roles in schools
+Roles in Schools

 Volunteering in schools

-Those who teach, train, instruct, care for, supervise, or provide advice or guidance to children, will be in regulated activity if they carry out these activities on more than 3 days in any 30-day period.
+Those who teach, train, instruct, care for, supervise, provide advice or guidance to children, will be in regulated activity if they carry out these activities on more than 3 days in any 30-day period.
 This means they can be asked to apply for an Enhanced DBS check in the child workforce with a check of the Children’s Barred List.
 If they carry out the activities less frequently, they can apply for an Enhanced DBS check without a check of the Children’s Barred List.

 Charities providing care to children